Soloflex: Products

 Soloflex home gym machines use an elastic element to provide resistance.
 The product also comes with an instructional DVD.

-Soloflex's WBV Platform recently made news in July 2007 for a Consumer Reports review that demonstrated it had been using claims from research that may not apply to their machine.
-"At press time, even the research on its Website involved competitors’ products and lab machines.
+Soloflex's WBV Platform made news in July 2007 for a Consumer Reports review that demonstrated it had been using claims from research that may not apply to their machine.
+"At press time, even the research on its Website involved competitors' products and lab machines.
 Some research suggests that certain vibrating machines might help improve strength and balance, but our experts said it's unclear whether the Soloflex would.
 Its vibration levels differ from those studied."

 Soloflex disputed the article's comments on burning calories, but did not comment on other claims.